Wildlife of the Maldives: Reptiles and amphibians

 Since the islands are very small, land-based reptiles are rare.
-There is a species of gecko, as well as one species of agamid lizard, Calotes versicolor, the skink Riopa albopunctata, the wolf snake Lycodon aulicus and a small harmless blind snake Ramphotyphlops braminus.
+There is a species of gecko, as well as one species of agamid lizard, the oriental garden lizard (Calotes versicolor), the white-spotted supple skink (Riopa albopunctata), the Indian wolf snake (Lycodon aulicus) and the brahminy blind snake (Ramphotyphlops braminus).

-In the sea there are turtles, like the green turtle, the hawksbill turtle and the leatherback turtle, that lay eggs on Maldivian beaches.
-Pelagic sea snakes (Hydrophis platurus) that live in the Indian Ocean are occasionally cast up onto the shore after storms, where they are rendered helpless and unable to return to the sea.
-Saltwater crocodiles have also been known to reach the islands and dwell in marshy areas.
+In the sea there the green sea turtle (Chelonia mydas), hawksbill sea turtle (Eretmochelys imbricata) and leatherback sea turtle (Dermochelys coriacea), that lay eggs on Maldivian beaches.
+Sea snakes such as the yellow-bellied sea snake (Hydrophis platurus) that live in the Indian Ocean are occasionally cast up on the shore after storms, where they are rendered helpless and unable to return to the sea.
+Saltwater crocodiles (Crocodylus porosus) have also been known to reach the islands and dwell in marshy areas.

-The short-headed Sphaerotheca rolandae frog is found in a few islands, while the toad Bufo melanostictus has a more widespread presence.
+The southern burrowing frog (Sphaerotheca rolandae) is found in a few islands, while the Asian common toad (Duttaphrynus melanostictus) has a more widespread presence.

 Birds

-The oceanic location of this Indian Ocean archipelago means that its avifauna is mainly restricted to pelagic birds.
-Most of the species are characteristic of Eurasian migratory birds, only a few being typically associated with the Indian sub-continent.
-Some of them are seasonal, like the frigatebirds.
+The location of this Indian Ocean archipelago means that its avifauna is mainly restricted to pelagic birds.
+Most of the species are Eurasian migratory birds, only a few being typically associated with the Indian sub-continent.
+Some, like the frigatebird are seasonal.
 There are also birds that dwell in marshes and island bush, like the grey heron and the moorhen.
 White terns are found occasionally on the southern islands due to their rich habitats.